-A choice transition is an outgoing transition with a condition assigned to it.
+An outgoing transition with a condition assigned to it.
+Choice transitions are available when you use a choice state.
 Its source state is a choice state.
 Choice transitions are triggered by the evaluation of their condition.
 They result in an action.
 The first choice transition that has condition true is executed.